Information last updated: 26 May, 2020

 Risks, vulnerabilities, obstacles

-- 50% of Mexicans live below the poverty line, and 30 million Mexicans work in the informal sector – the economic repercussions of the pandemic make 30% more Mexicans vulnerable to fall under the poverty line, particularly as informal workers receive no social welfare benefits.
+- Poverty and inequality: 50% of Mexicans live below the poverty line, and 30 million Mexicans work in the informal sector – the economic repercussions of the pandemic make 30% more Mexicans vulnerable to fall under the poverty line, particularly as informal workers receive no social welfare benefits.
 It is estimated that if the economy plunges by 5 percent this year, 1.7m jobs could be lost, including 700, 000 in the formal sector.

 Potential actions and demands